MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/context-sensitive-help.md

 |4     |Payment Terms |W1              |N_4|
 |11300 |Financial Journal  |BE         |N_11300 |

 Once you have done this mapping, you can apply it to the **Page Documentation** table by using a script that updates the table in the SQL Server database, for example.

+You can find a couple of suggestions for how to go about this in our blog post, [Blog post: Reusing classic object-based Help on your Dynamics 365 Business Central Help Server](https://cloudblogs.microsoft.com/dynamics365/it/2019/08/13/reusing-classic-object-based-help-dynamics-365-business-central-help-server/).

 ## See also